 Prepare and Add Piping

-1. Sew together green print 2-1/2"-wide bias strips to make one long pieced strip.
+1. Sew together orange print 2-1/2"-wide bias strips to make one long pieced strip.
 Use pieced strip and 3/8"-diameter cording to make piping (for details, see Custom Piping, below).

 Cut end of cording so it will fit snugly into folded opening at beginning.
 The ends of the cording should abut inside covering.